 Cockers Spaniels have floppy and fuzzy ears that make them prone to ear infections and other health problems, such as blindness, hip dysplasia and cancer.
 Moreover, this dog breed can get quite attached to its owner, often resulting in the development of separation anxiety.

-9. English Bulldogs
+9. Are English Bulldogs High Maintenance

 English Bulldogs are the most adorable canines out there.
 This dog breed is special due to its laid-back and super-loving personality.
 Unfortunately, English Bulldogs are at risk of experiencing a number of health problems.
 These dogs have chances of developing hip dysplasia more than any other dog breed.
 Moreover, they are highly likely to experiencing allergies, respiratory, and eyesight problems.
 So, if you do plan on adopting an English Bulldog, make sure that you set aside money to foot its vet bills.